An Overview Of False Memory: What Is It, And What Causes It?

 Therapy can be a great combatant against false memories, and it may also aid in the recovery of true recollections.

 Sometimes, it can be challenging or uncomfortable to meet with a therapist in person for sessions.
 However, online therapy can be an excellent alternative to in-office therapy.
-It can empower you to get the professional help and guidance you deserve from the comfort and privacy of your home, without having to worry about transportation or sitting in a crowded waiting room.
+It can empower you to get the professional help and guidance you deserve from the comfort and safety of your home, without having to worry about transportation or sitting in a crowded waiting room.

 Studies have demonstrated that online therapy can be as effective as traditional, in-person therapy.
-Surveys have also shown that many people feel more comfortable sharing things via an online video call than they would face-to-face.
+Surveys have also shown that many people feel more comfortable expressing things via an online video call than they would face-to-face.
 Whether you prefer to connect with a therapist online or in person, you may rest assured that you’ll receive the qualified, professional help you deserve.

 Takeaway